redstrate/redstrate.com/content/blog/kde-dec2023/index.md

 - My Work in KDE
 ---

 This is a lighter month due to holidays (and also I'm trying not to burn out), but I tried to fit in a bit of KDE anyway.
-Oops, it's all bugfixes due to feature freeze!
+I's all bugfixes anyway because of the feature freeze!

+Not mentioned is a bunch of really boring busywork like unbreaking the stable branches of Gear applications due to the CI format changing.

 # Tokodon